snyk/cli/README.md

 With `test` and `protect`, you're well setup to address currently known vulnerabilities.
 However, new vulnerabilities are constantly disclosed - which is where `monitor` comes in.

 Just before you deploy, run `snyk monitor` in your project directory.
 This will post a snapshot of your full dependency tree to Snyk's servers, where they will be stored.
-Those dependencies will be tracked for newly discolsed vulnerabilities, and we will alert you if a new vulnerability related to those dependencies is disclosed.
+Those dependencies will be tracked for newly disclosed vulnerabilities, and we will alert you if a new vulnerability related to those dependencies is disclosed.

 ```shell
 # example uses